markabrahams/node-net-snmp/README.md

     - providerName
     - values (array of values for the table row)

+- tableRowDeleted
+  - Issued when a RowStatus column's value is set to "destroy" and the row has been deleted.
+  - members:
+    - eventType ("tableRowDeleted"
+    - oid
+    - providerName
+    - row (array of row index values)

+- set
+  - Issued when a Set operation occurs
+  - members:
+    - eventType ("set")
+    - oid
+    - providerName
+    - value

+- getEndOfMibView
+  - Issued when a GetNext or GetBulk request is issued, and the end of the mib view has been reached
+  - members:
+    - eventType ("getEndOfMibView")
+    - requestType
+    - oid
+    - providerName
+    - value

+- get
+  - Issued when a Get operation occurs
+  - members:
+    - eventType ("get")
+    - requestType
+    - oid
+    - providerName
+    - value

 - ERRnoInstance
   - Issued when no instance node can be found or automatically created, for the provided oid